Populism: Origins and early political uses

 The word first appeared in English in 1858, where it was used as an antonym for "aristocratic" in a translation of a work by Alphonse de Lamartine.
 In the Russian Empire of the 1860s and 1870s, the term was associated with the narodniki, a left-leaning agrarian movement whose name is often translated as "populists".
-Russian populism in the late 19th century aimed to transfer political power to the peasant communes through a radical program of agrarian reform, and would constitute a breeding ground influencing the Russian revolutions.
+Russian populism in the late 19th century aimed to transfer political power to the peasant communes through a radical program of agrarian reform, and has been described by some historians as an important intellectual and organisational precursor to influencing later revolutionary movements in Russia.
 In English, however, the term gained broader prominence through its use by the U.S.-based People's Party and its predecessors, active between the 1880s and early 1900s.
-The People's Party championed small-scale farmers, advocating for expansionist monetary policies and accessible credit, and was relatively progressive — for its time — on issues concerning women's and minority rights.
+The People's Party championed small-scale farmers, advocating for expansionist monetary policies and accessible credit, and was relatively progressive – for its time – on issues concerning women's and minority rights.
 Although both the Russian and American movements have been labeled "populist", they differed in their ideological content and historical trajectory.

 In the early 20th century, particularly in France, the term shifted into the realm of literature, where it came to designate a genre of novel that sympathetically portrayed the lives of the lower classes.
 Léon Lemonnier published a manifesto for the genre in 1929, and Antonine Coullet-Tessier established a prize for it in 1931.

 The term entered the Latin American political lexicon in the post-war period, becoming a defining feature of the region's political landscape.
 It was initially associated in the media with charismatic leaders capable of mobilizing recently urbanized populations, particularly those displaced by rural migration.
 These new urban groups, increasingly integrated into electoral politics, were seen as escaping older systems of clientelist control such as "halter voting" (voto de cabresto or voto cantado) and began to redefine national political life.
 Although often viewed with suspicion and associated with manipulation or demagoguery, populism in this context frequently carried a positive connotation and was openly embraced by political actors.